catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

   $ openstack database instance restart db1

-Now we can test on our instance that the parameter we wanted to update has
+Now we can test that our instance has the parameter we wanted to update:
-changed:

 .. code-block:: bash